marquesarthur/cronicas-rpg/class_paladin_saint.md

 ## Channel Divinity
-When you take this oath at **3rd level**, you gain the following two Channel Divinity options.
+When you take this oath at **3rd level**, you gain the following Channel Divinity option.

 **Hallow Weapon.** As a bonus action, you can imbue one sword that you are holding with positive/negative energy, using your Channel Divinity.
 For 1 minute, when you score a critical hit with the weapon or use your Divine Smite feature, you can make one melee weapon attack as a bonus action.
 If the weapon is not already magical, it becomes magical for the duration.